neheller/kits21/examples/README.md

 ### Step 5.
 Save docker image container

-To import or save docker image to test_docker.tar file on your local machine, one should run following command in a
+To save docker image to test_docker.tar file on your local machine, one should run following command in a terminal:
-terminal:

 ```console
 docker save -o test_docker.tar YOUR_DOCKER_IMAGE_NAME
 ```

 ### Step 6.
-Load the container
+Load the image

-To double check your saved container, one can load it with running:
+To double check your saved image, one can load it with running:

 ```console
 docker load -i test_docker.tar